TownyAdvanced/TownyResources/README.md

 # Installation Guide
 1. Ensure you have *Towny* version 0.97.1.0 +.
+2. Download the latest *TownyResources* Jar from [here](https://github.com/TownyAdvanced/TownyResources/releases).
+3. Drop the *TownyResources* Jar into your plugins folder.
+4. Restart your server.
+5. Edit the *TownyResources* config.yml file, and set `surveys > enabled` to `false` (*this stops players from discovering resources until your settings are ready*).
+6. Run `/tra reload`.
+7. Edit the *TownyResources* config.yml file, and change any settings you would like.
-2. Edit your townyperms.yml file, and add the following perms:
+8. Edit your townyperms.yml file, and add the following perms:
    - Mayor / Assistant / Treasurer:
      ```
      - townyresources.command.towncollect